DerrickRichard/CoreChat/README.md

 For quality assurance and development testing, a hidden administrative portal is embedded within the application.
 This allows developers to reset local states without manually clearing browser caches.

 1. Access Protocol: Users must input the keyboard sequence Alt + Q + W to trigger the authorization prompt.
-2. Authorization: Entry of the Developer Key, devSaysLiftBan, resets the local flag count and clears any active suspension timestamps.
+2. Authorization: Entry of the Developer Key resets the local flag count and clears any active suspension timestamps.

 ### Deployment Guidelines